guifurlan/bankee-app/README.md

 # bankee-app
-Android application that allows users to consult bank rates and exchange rates using APIs from the central bank of Brazil
+Android application that allows users to consult bank rates and exchange rates using APIs from the Central Bank of Brazil Project winner of Cidadata 2018 - tech challenge organized by the Central Bank of Brazil

 **Technology:** React native